vruusmann/blog/_posts/2019-12-03-deploying_lightgbm_java.md

 [LightGBM](https://github.com/Microsoft/LightGBM) is a gradient boosting framework that is written in the C++ language.

-Most end users interact with LightGBM core APIs via high-level languages and APIs.
+Most data scientists interact with LightGBM core APIs via high-level languages and APIs.
 For example, Python users can choose between a medium-level [Training API](https://lightgbm.readthedocs.io/en/latest/Python-API.html#training-api) and a high-level [Scikit-Learn API](https://lightgbm.readthedocs.io/en/latest/Python-API.html#scikit-learn-api) to meet their model training and deployment needs.

 The lack of Java language bindings is understandable due to Java's subdued role in the machine learning space.